-The commission's units (Legal, Employment, Housing, Customer Service/Intake and the Office of Legislation and Communications) provide outreach, education, and training to businesses, employers, and the housing industry relating to their legal responsibilities under federal and state discrimination laws.
-Forming partnerships with private-sector entities and other governmental agencies is critical to reaching as many customers as possible, given the limited funds the commission has for engaging in such activities.
+The commission's units (Legal, Employment, Housing, Customer Service/Intake and the Office of Legislative and External Affairs) are often called upon to provide outreach, education, and training to businesses, employers, and the housing industry relating to their legal responsibilities under federal and state discrimination laws.
+Forming partnerships with private-sector entities and stakeholders, and other governmental agencies is critical to reaching as many customers as possible, given the limited funds the commission has for engaging in such activities.
 Limited training and public awareness forums, primarily in partnership with private and other public entities, were conducted statewide to improve the public's knowledge of discrimination issues facing Florida today.